20 Great Horror Films You Haven’t Seen Part 1

 Noroi (The Curse)

 While most found footage films tend to keep their scale as small as possible, Noroi intelligently goes in the opposite direction.
-While genre staples like Blair Witch Project, [REC] and Paranormal Activity are limited to one location and amateur camerawork, Noroi culls footage from multiple sources and takes the form of a professionally done documentary.
-The film is framed as an unfinished doc about a curse the director discovers (naturally he vanished while editing the final product) and tries to end.
+While genre staples like Blair Witch Project, [REC] and Paranormal Activity are limited to one location and amateur camerawork, Noroi culls footage from multiple sources and takes the form of a professionally made documentary.
+It’s framed as an unfinished doc about a curse the director discovers (a director who mysteriously vanished while editing his film) and tries to end.
 Noroi’s first half, which presents a series of seemingly disconnected paranormal events before joining them together, is as captivating as it is unsettling.
-The film’s climax and epilogue don’t live up to the amount of dread built up in the first hour, but Noroi still manages to get under viewers’ skin.
+The film’s climax and epilogue don’t live up to the amount of dread built up in the first hour, but Noroi still manages to get under the skin.
 [C.J.]

 Spoorloos (The Vanishing)